-The material used for the substrates was poly(methyl methacrylate), or acrylic, with a Young's modulus of 3 GPa and a Poisson's ratio of 0.37.
+The material used for the substrates was poly(methyl methacrylate), or acrylic, and aluminum alloy from the 6000 series.
 Regarding the adhesives, two different acrylic PSAs were studied: Adhesive 1 was a transparent acrylic PSA while Adhesive 2 was a foam acrylic PSA.
-Quasi-static tests in SLJs at 1 mm/min determined the failure loads of $78.22 \pm 6.75$ N for Adhesive 1, and 40.35 $\pm$ 1.17 N for Adhesive 2.
+Quasi-static tests in SLJs at 1 mm/min determined the failure loads of $78.22 \pm 6.75$ N for Adhesive 1, and $40.35 \pm 1.17$ N for Adhesive 2.
 The joint geometry is presented in Figure 3.